remotesensinginfo/rsgislib/doc/python/source/about.rst

 **Is this free software?**

 Yes, this software is provided freely under a GPL3 license.
-The software is free to use and the source code is available to look at and modify.
+The software is free to use and the source code is available to view and modify.

 **Where can I get help with RSGISLib?**